2 de Mayo

 Metro: Opera (Red Line, L2) or (Green Line, L5) Plus 15 minutes walk past the royal palace.

-The fiesta of 2 de Mayo is a time when the city’s residents show their pride at being Madrileños.
-There is a great atmosphere, and anyone can join in.
+The fiesta of 2 de Mayo is a time when the city's residents show their pride at being Madrileños.
+There is a celebratory atmosphere, and anyone can join in.